 I hope that the salt and chilli chicken whets your appetite for other Asian chicken dishes.
 If so, you can have a look at this sweet chilli chicken stir fry or my Hong Kong style sweet and sour chicken.
 There are a lot of possibilities and many delicious meals to be had.

-This salt and chilli chicken recipe is a tasty chicken recipe made Chinese style.
+Learn how to make salt and pepper chicken and never order Chinese takeaway again!
 Read about the possible variations and how to serve this chilli chicken.

 Salt and Chilli Chicken